DomCRose/RLRD/README.md

 In infinite time, where we learn a time-homogenous dynamics in the stationary state, we consider a driven particle in a periodic potential on a ring, studying the statistics of its time-integrated velocity.
 We consider two cases:
 + **Overdamped:** Here the dynamical system consists of only the particle position, evolving according to a drift force and noise.
 + **Underdamped:** Here the dynamical system consists of the position evolving according to a velocity, where the velocity evolves with a drift force and noise.

+Each data folder is associated with a single figure in the paper.